 The mattress though compact, is not washable.
 You need to protect it with an additional cover and wash and change it regularly.

-Since the Emoor futon is already considerably pricy, the cost of buying and maintaining other sheets can be a deal-breaker.
+Since the Emoor futon is already considerably pricey, the cost of buying and maintaining other sheets can be a deal-breaker.

-It is also not the most comfortable option for side sleepers as it is even thinner than a standard traditional Japanese shikibuton.
+It is also not the most comfortable option for side sleepers as it is even thinner than a high quality shikibuton.

 Another significant drawback of the Emoor Class E is that the cover is sewn with the padding, which could cause it to harden over time.

-This twin size futon mattress is slightly longer than other twin sized mattresses, making it an excellent option for taller people.
+These twin size futon mattresses are slightly longer than other twin sized mattresses, making it an excellent option for taller people.

 It is ideal as a space-saving investment.
 If you need a foldable mattress for your guest room, dorm room, or you are seeking additional comfort on your camping trip.